-One of the best features of an island vacation is the booking your romantic or family friendly Catalina Island cruise.
-Whether you are aboard the Carnival Cruise Line, Norwegian Cruise Line or Princess Cruises, you are riding aboard a massive vessel and enjoying the relaxing majestic views of the Pacific Ocean.
+One of the best features of an island vacation is booking one of the popular romantic or family Catalina Island cruises.
+Some people prefer the larger cruise lines.
+Whether you are aboard Carnival Cruise Line, Norwegian Cruise Line or Princess Cruises, you are riding aboard a massive vessel.
+This is a great way to enjoy the relaxing majestic views of the Pacific Ocean.

 Fantastic Catalina Island cruises make lifetime memories

-The Undersea Expedition launches off the Green Pleasure Pier and takes you to see the abundant and thriving undersea life.
-These ships are actually semi-submersible, glass-bottom vessels and bring you a fish’s perspective as you swim right along with marine life large and small.
-Catalina Adventure Tours also operates the semi-submersible Nautilus, glass bottom boats and offers a variety of cruises, charters and island tours.
+The Undersea Expedition Submarine Tour launches off the Green Pleasure Pier and takes you to see the abundant and thriving undersea life.
+These ships are actually semi-submersible, glass-bottom vessels.
+They bring you a fish’s perspective as you swim right along with marine life large and small.

 Be sure to take one of the many Catalina Island cruises before you leave.
 This is an island vacation and you must accept an invitation with the waters of the Pacific!